agonzalezjr/mean-multi-vision/README.md

 ## Deploying changes

 Just push to GH :smile:

+Site is running at https://protected-dusk-56199.herokuapp.com

 ---